 Students are assigned an advisor upon entering the CP.
-This advisor will see the student through the CP part of the program.
-A new advisor may be chosen for the MS-CP student upon beginning their thesis or research project.
-The process for this
+A new advisor may be chosen by an MS-CP student upon beginning their thesis or research project.
+The process for this will be communicated to the student through DTC 500 coursework.
+Students should communicate with their advisor as needed.